-Company A employs a high valued worker named Joe, and the company plans to retain him.
+Company A employs a high-valued worker named Joe, and the company plans to retain him.
 To achieve this, the company must offer him an incentive to continue to provide his undeniably valuable contributions to the company’s success.
 The company may decide to give Joe 2,400 restricted stock units on sign-up.
 Joe will also receive 1/48th of his principal for the next four years as gratitude for his continuous support.
-Therefore, he will receive 50 units in the second, third and fourth year.
+Therefore, he will receive 50 units in the second, third, and fourth years.
 However, if Joe decides to retire from the company in the wake of his third year, he will only get the accumulated second’s year 50 units.
 The company will retain the remaining 100 units.

 Importance of Cliff Vesting

 For a startup company, cliff vesting provides a provision to offer vested benefits to its valuable employees.
 At the same time, the system allows time to vet staff before fully committing them into the system.
 It represents a gesture showing that the company is attaching value to its employees by giving back a token of the profits they’ve labored hard for – a substantial retirement benefit to start a new life or a pension plan to shine a bright sun ray to old age.
 Such a scenario offers irrefutable value to both stakeholders – the company and the employee.

 In the event of stock ownership, however, litigation processes can pose significant challenges in the long run.
 This is true when it comes to a company’s liquidation, compensation, or the retirement of some high-value employees.